 Remember, the goal is not purely baptism or even joining the Catholic Church.
 The goal is learning and living within the context of the Catholic faith community, which allows us to fully live out the Gospel of Jesus Christ as celebrated in the Catholic Church.
-If your wedding is not yet scheduled, you are invited to talk this over with Brian Ouellette, the Coordinator of Young Adult Ministry and Faith Formation.
+If your wedding is not yet scheduled, you are invited to talk this over with Andrew Pump, the Coordinator of Young Adult Ministry and Faith Formation.
 Some people find it easier to divide the process of becoming Catholic and preparing for marriage as two separate journeys.
 Both are very important and wonderful parts of your faith journey.
 Having said this, it is possible to prepare to join the Church at the same time you are preparing for marriage.
 Each situation is unique and deserves consideration.
 But we do not use the wedding date as a goal.
 That is no gift to you, your fiance, or the Church community.

 I am Catholic, but my fiance is not.
 We want to have a Catholic wedding.
 How can my beloved become Catholic before our wedding?

 Good news!
 It is possible for a Catholic to marry a non-Catholic and still have a Catholic wedding.
-Talk with your priest or deacon about this or contact Brian Ouellette, the Coordinator of Young Adult Ministry and Faith Formation.
-That said, if your fiance is interested in learning more about the Catholic church or is considering becoming Catholic contact us to we can start the discussion.
+Talk with your priest or deacon about this or contact Andrew Pump, the Coordinator of Young Adult Ministry and Faith Formation.
+That said, if your fiance is interested in learning more about the Catholic church or is considering becoming Catholic contact us to start the discussion.